umabkota/fa18-523-71/paper/paper.md

 The traditional building management systems look after buildings\' power sourced systems.
 The new Smart building energy management systems with help of IoT sensors offer a lot more than monitoring these systems.
 The data collected is also leveraged to conduct analysis on the raw data which is then transformed into insightful reports that can help make the systems way more efficient.
 Sensor devices that track weather and traffic data can also be connected to this system and their data can be utilized in adjusting a building\'s lighting, temperature etc., in real-time.
 The operating costs can be cut by 25% with help of these systems.

- - Application in Airline Industry/:
+ - Application in Airline Industry /: